ActiveCampaign/postmark-wordpress/README.md

 [Can I use the Postmark for WordPress plugin with Divi contact forms?](https://postmarkapp.com/support/article/1128-can-i-use-the-postmark-for-wordpress-plugin-with-divi-contact-forms)

 ## Changelog
+### v.1.14.0
+* Support using wp_mail_from hook to set From address.
+Overriding From address via header still has priority.

 ### v1.13.4
 * Handle special characters in site titles for test emails.